 „What makes the human human?”
 This site presents a substance-ontological-relational concept of personhood — a philosophical and ontological project carried by Raphael E. Bexten.
 It addresses the question of human uniqueness in the age of artificial intelligence, brain organoids, and synthetic embryo models.
-The full content is available in German, with selected core concepts available in English.
+The site is now available in full in both English and German: the complete book What Makes the Human Human (all 67 sections), all 364 concept pages, and 50 thinker portraits.

 The Project